enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 </div>

+# Summary

+As stated before, none of this is really new.
+The main purpose of this post is to provide strict guidelines on how to build your web application in order to get the best result for the least effort:

+- Write stateless HTML
+- Build everything else with BrowserScript
+- Handle page loads transparently with AJAX by loading and parsing your HTML files

 To see all of this in action, I created a [proof of concept demo page](http://colorglare.com/stateless-html-example/).
 You can view the JavaScript [code at GitHub](https://github.com/enyo/stateless-html-example/blob/gh-pages/js/app.js).